MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension/get-started.md

 1. Click the **Launch Instance** button.
 The **Edge DevTools** tab opens, and the **Edge DevTools: Browser** tab opens, displaying the default, Success page by using a file path (not a localhost URL), such as `file:///C:/Users/myusername/.vscode/extensions/ms-edgedevtools.vscode-edge-devtools-2.1.1/out/startpage/index.html`.

-   The Debug toolbar doesn't open, **Debug Console** doesn't open at bottom, and the **Run** sidebar with **Watch** pane doesn't open.
+   The Debug toolbar doesn't open, **Debug Console** doesn't open at bottom, and the **Run and Debug** Side Bar with **Watch** pane doesn't open.
 This indicates that Visual Studio Code is not in Debug mode.
 In this state or mode, you can modify CSS of the local files, and you can enter local file paths or localhost URLs in the address bar and interact with local web app pages.

 1. Activity Bar > **Explorer** > right-click `\demo-to-do\index.html` > **Copy Path**.

 1. In Visual Studio, in the **Edge DevTools: Browser** tab, in the address bar, paste the local filepath that you obtained above, such as ``C:\Users\myusername\Documents\GitHub\Demos\demo-to-do\index.html`.
-Or, if your localhost server is running, paste a localhost URL, such as **http://localhost/demos/demo-to-do/**.
+Or, if your localhost server is running, paste a localhost URL, such as [http://localhost:8080/](http://localhost:8080/) or [http://localhost/demos/demo-to-do/](http://localhost/demos/demo-to-do/).
 The Demo To Do app opens.

 1. In the demo app, enter a task, such as **test**.

 1. In the **Elements** tool, in the **Styles** tab, change a CSS value, such as: click the point size in `body { font-size: 11pt;}` and then change the value.
 The corresponding `.css` file in the folder that you opened opens and it is automatically edited to match your changes made in the **Styles** tab (but is not saved).

    ![Launch Instance > filepath > non-debug mode](./get-started-images/launch-instance-filepath-non-debug-mode.png)

+   **Close DevTools:**

 1. In the **Edge DevTools** tab, click **Close** (**x**).